grafana/dataplane/docs/contract/contract.md

 ## Remainder data

-Data is encoded into data frame(s), therefore all types are implemented as an array of `data.Frames`.
+Data is encoded into data frame(s), therefore all types are implemented as an array of `data.Frame`.

 There can be data in data frame(s) that's not part of the data type's data.
 This extra data is the **remainder data** and is free to be used as convenient.
 What data becomes remainder data is dependent on and specified in the data type.
 Generally, it can be additional frames and/or additional fields of a certain field type.